The Charleston Battery are an American professional soccer club based in Charleston, South Carolina.

-In October of 2019, Charleston Battery was sold to HCFC, LLC, led by owner Rob Salvatore.
-Shortly following the change in ownership, Charleston Battery announced plans to play it's 2020 USL Championship matches at Patriots Point in Mount Pleasant, South Carolina.
-Last December, Charleston unveiled a new crest and uniforms to reflect a new era of professional soccer in the Lowcountry.
-In February of 2020, renovations to the current complex at Patriots Point began and stadium renderings were released on March 2nd.
-Charleston will play their inaugural match at Patriots Point on March 28th against Philadelphia Union II.
+In October 2019, Charleston Battery was sold to HCFC, LLC, led by owner Rob Salvatore.
+Shortly following the change in ownership, the Battery announced plans to play their 2020 USL Championship matches at Patriots Point in Mount Pleasant, South Carolina.
+In December 2019, Charleston unveiled a new crest and uniforms to reflect a new era of professional soccer in the Lowcountry.